pdeemea/distributed-tracing-demo/README.md

 What has this anything to do with Sleuth?
 Sleuth has to keep sending the trace-id to downstream services.
 And in addition to that, the thread that created the Trace-id is gone! this was the servlet's thread that handled the initial request.
 The responses from the internal restful request are now handled by a different thread.
 Sleuth has to be able to propagate the trace-id from the http response to the thread handling the response.

-<b>This is a piece of functionality not supported yet by Spring.</b>
+<b>This is a piece of functionality not supported by Spring yet</b>

  <pre>
 ----http://localhost:8008/open---> [ Gateway app : AsyncController class ]